-The student will have a basic understanding of the operation of the most common loaders.
+The student should have a basic understanding of the operation of the most common loaders.

-- 1. The student will have basic knowledge of operating loaders equipped with a bucket. - 2.
-The student will have basic knowledge of operating loaders equipped with forks.
+1. The student should have basic knowledge of operating loaders equipped with a bucket.

+2. The student should have basic knowledge of operating loaders equipped with forks.